 Electricity flows from Norway and Germany to the Netherlands include both electricity for Dutch domestic consumption, as well as transit flows to Belgium and GB.
 Belgium imports electricity from low marginal costs producers, directly from France, and from Germany and Norway (through Netherlands).
-Given this differing mix of generation capacity in different http://www.tennet.eu/nl/news/article/tennet-to-further-expand-cross-border-electricity-connections-withgermany.html Idem countries, it seems likely that any distortions from an absence of harmonisation of transmission tariffs are likely to occur between Netherlands and Belgium where market prices are equal most of the time and price differentials are lowest.
-In effect any cross-border competition distortions caused by the absence of harmonisation of transmission tariffs are likely to affect gas-fired power plants in Belgium and Netherlands.
+Given this differing mix of generation capacity in different countries, it seems likely that any distortions from an absence of harmonisation of transmission tariff structures are likely to occur between Netherlands and Belgium where market prices are equal most of the time and price differentials are lowest.
+In effect any cross-border competition distortions caused by the absence of harmonisation of transmission tariff structures are likely to affect gas-fired power plants in Belgium and Netherlands.